respeer-ai/linera-whitepaper/LineraWhitepaperEN.md

 Every chain includes a field **owner**$^{id}$(*α*) to authenticate their *owner(s)*, if any.
 We write **owner**$^{id}$(*α*) = *pk* when the chain has a single owner authenticated by the public-key *pk*.
 Permissioned chains have **owner**$^{id}$(*α*) = { ${pk}_1$, . . . , ${pk}_n$} and public chains **owner**$^{id}$(*α*) = &#x2605;.
 When **owner**$^{id}$(*α*) = ⊥, the chain is said to be *inactive*.

+**Chain lifecycle.** Any existing chain can create a new microchain for another user and use the block certificate *C* as a proof of creation.
+Once created, the new microchain works independent from its parent microchain.
+Linera will make available a dedicated public chain to allow new users to easily create their first chain.

+Linera also makes it possible to safely and verifiably transfer the control of a chain to another user by executing a transaction that changes the key **owner**$^{id}$(*α*).
+Setting **owner**$^{id}$(*α*) = ⊥ effectively deactivates the chain permanently.

+Using unique identifiers is important so that the state of a deactivated microchain can be safely deleted and archived in cold storage while preventing the chain of blocks from being replayed.

+**Blocks.** A *block* is a data type *B* = **Block**(*id*, *n*, *h*, $\widetilde{T}$) made of the following data:
+- the unique identifier of the chain to extend *id*,
+- a block height *n* ≥ 0,
+- the hash *h* of the previous block (or ⊥ if *n* = 0),
+- a sequence of *transactions* $\widetilde{T}$.

+A transaction *T* is an instruction meant to be executed on a chain.
+Transactions are typically used to modify the *execution state* of the chain.
+In Linera, they may also have additional effects such as creating chains, sending messages to a *recipient* chain ${id}'$, or receiving messages.

+A microchain *id* with a current chain of blocks ⊥ → $B_0$ → . . . → $B_n$ is successfully extended by block *B* when validators receive a certified request *C* = **cert**[*B*] that contains id and the next expected block height *n* + 1.
+Validators track the current state of each chain *id* and only vote in favor of adding a block *B* after validating the correct chaining and the correct execution of *B*.
+Under BFT assumption, this ensures that validators eventually execute the same sequence of blocks on each chain, therefore agree on the execution state.

+The execution of a block *B* consists in interpreting the transactions $\widetilde{T}$ listed in *B* in the given order.
+Transactions may produce outgoing messages for other chains and consume incoming messages.
+In practice, for auditing purposes, blocks *B* also include the hash of the state after executing the block, as well as the outgoing messages produced by transactions.